rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 The answer to securing the software supply chains lies in digitally-signing the various artifacts that comprise our applications, from binaries and containers to aggregated files (like tarballs) and software-bills-of-materials (SBOM).

-Digital signatures effectively "freeze" an object in time, indicating that in it's current state it is verified and it hasn’t been altered in any way.
+Digital signatures effectively "freeze" an object in time, indicating that in its current state it is verified and it hasn’t been altered in any way.

 Sigstore offers a method to better secure software supply chains in an open, transparent and accessible manner.